 The exception to this is during periods of extreme drought, or in the middle of winter when plants are less likely to survive.House Flip Hard Knocks Tip: Make sure that you won't need to upgrade your water service, or sewer lateral before installing the landscaping, or you might have to dig it up and start over.
 Click To Tweet

 One way of scheduling these systems is to have HVAC ducting installed first, followed by plumbing, which is then followed by electrical, which is followed by HVAC system installation.

-The reasoning behind installing ducting first this is it is the most bulky and inflexible material, followed by plumbing, which is still somewhat flexible, and electrical last as it is easy to wind electrical wires around ducting and plumbing.
+The reasoning behind installing ducting first, is that it is the most bulky and inflexible material, followed by plumbing, which is still somewhat flexible, and electrical last, as it is easy to wind electrical wires around ducting and plumbing.

 However, the HVAC components themselves will need electrical plumbing before they can be installed.

 Whether it’s in the middle of winter or the middle of summer, a comfortable temperature in the flip will contribute to comfortable workers.
 Apart from that, extreme temperatures can affect mortar, paint curing, and many compounds and bonding agents.House Flip Hard Knocks Tip: Once HVAC installation is complete, cover the vents with filters before any other work to prevent construction dust from collecting in ductwork.
 Click To Tweet House Flip Hard Knocks Tip: In high crime areas consider not installing the A/C condenser unit until the very last minute, and/or securing it with a heavy-duty cage.
 Click To Tweet